main banner

 club

-His daughter of her father: "My Dad never spoke of it.
+His daughter wrote of her father: "My Dad never spoke of it.
 He was angry that they removed him from flying due to his injury from the ditching.
 He fought for years to prove...he finally did...that his hearing loss was service connected.
 It was Meniers syndrome from the shock of the crash.
 They tried to say it was nerves when it happened.
 The only stories I remember hearing was when he was in the hospital.
 He spoke of hearing the bombers struggling to take off and some not making it with the heavy bomb load.
 Also, one of his last assignments was stateside discharging GIs.
 Apparently he signed Ronald Reagans discharge papers...so we were told...not proven.

 Broadway ConfectionaryAfter the war my Dad went into business with his father and started Broadway Confectionery..an ice cream parlor in Flushing Queens.
 I included a picture..from left to right my Dad, his sis and Father.
 It was better known as the Slab...from the marble slab counters.
 That picture hangs on the wall still today.
 It is a coffee shop and we recently went there when we visited my Dad and family in Flushing Cemetery.
 He had the store until about 1959.